Melanie C. Caughey

 Certified Administrative Professional, May 1996 member number 7473507, (National) - IAAP

-Classes include: Spring/Summer 2014 class registration includes HSC 124 Medical Terminology and BOS 223 Medical Office Procedures.
-Some of the past courses taken are No-Fail E-Mail, OP210 HIPAA Training, OP220 Understanding Faculty, SV100 Introduction to ServiceLink, SV101 Case Management, TME101 Online Departmental Cash Management - Depository Certification, Access Level 1, Dreamweaver IV, Excel I 2007 for Windows, Excel 2003 Level I, Excel 2003 Level II, Excel 2003 Level III, North Campus Migration to Google, Google Drive, How To Say It At Work, PowerPoint and PowerPoint 2003 Level 2, Social Networking, and Word (Ribbon Update).
+Courses include: Medical Terminology, Medical Office Procedures, No-Fail E-Mail, OP210 HIPAA Training, OP220 Understanding Faculty, SV100 Introduction to ServiceLink, SV101 Case Management, TME101 Online Departmental Cash Management - Depository Certification, Access Level 1, Dreamweaver IV, Excel I 2007 for Windows, Excel 2003 Level I, Excel 2003 Level II, Excel 2003 Level III, North Campus Migration to Google, Google Drive, How To Say It At Work, PowerPoint and PowerPoint 2003 Level 2, Social Networking, Word (Ribbon Update),

 Other recent training includes A-21 Expenditure Monitoring of Federally Sponsored Projects, Business Communication: Writing with Power, Cash Handling Training Course, Cost Accounting Standards, DRDA Workshop-Intro to Budgets, ePRM Proposal Preparation, Expect Respect Ally Training and Expect Respect Lunch Series (Bystander Intervention, Disparagement Humor, and Student Mental Health), Foundations of Good Research Practices, Orientation to Animal Care and Use at the University of Michigan, Grants.gov: Electronic Submission of Federal Grant Applications, Industry Sponsored Research in the College of Engineering: Working with ORSP, Intro to Budgets: Developing Grant Proposal Budgets, Introduction to ChartFields - The Basics, and Introduction to Sponsored Projects Administration.
 International Association of Administrative Professionals - recent professional development topics have included: Making Changes for Well Being, TripIt, Get Organized, Cloud Technology.
 University of Michigan Association of Administrative Office Professionals: recent meeting topic was The Power of You: Taking time to Recharge, Refresh, Renew.